chinamike65/hugo-tuolesi/content/book2/book2en.md

 Because he sent out such self-exchange bodhicitta, a tumor grew on his neck gradually, and it grew bigger and bigger.

-Since then, the tumor disease in the Guide area of ​​Qinghai Province has been completely eliminated.
+Since then, the tumor disease in the Gui De area of ​​Qinghai Province has been completely eliminated.

 The tumor on Master Taxiu's neck gradually disappeared after two or three years.